ionic-team/ionic-site/content/docs/appflow/package/cli.md

 This is extremely useful if you need to integrate the package build step inside an existing external CI/CD process.

 ### Prerequisites
+Upgrade the Ionic CLI to at least version `4.7.0`.

 To trigger package builds on Appflow from the Ionic CLI, a proper subscription to run package builds is needed.